Who’s the merriest man of them all?

-Mel Brooks' take on Robin Hood came two years after Prince of Thieves and parodied that film in particular, packing the legend full of anachronistic meta-references, campy musical numbers, and the filmmaker's trademark crude humor.
-Cary Elwes' Robin is the best part of Men in Tights; the Princess Bride actor's sly charm and, yes, English accent would make him a good Robin even in a movie that takes the hero seriously.
-But while the spoof has a worthy star at its center and a smattering of funny moments, the tale of Robin Hood and the storytelling tropes that come with it aren’t really ridiculous enough to merit 105 minutes of mockery.
-Brooks' shtick becomes tiresome faster than the men in tights can arrange themselves into a kickline.
+Mel Brooks’ take on Robin Hood came two years after Prince of Thieves and parodied that film in particular, packing the legend full of anachronistic meta-references, campy musical numbers, and the filmmaker’s trademark crude humor.
+Cary Elwes’ Robin is the best part of Men in Tights; the Princess Bride actor’s sly charm and, yes, English accent would make him a good Robin even in a movie that takes the hero seriously.
+But while the spoof has a worthy star at its center and a smattering of funny moments, the tale of Robin Hood just isn’t ridiculous enough to merit 105 minutes of mockery.
+Brooks’ shtick becomes tiresome faster than the men in tights can arrange themselves into a kickline.

 5. Robin Hood: Prince of Thieves (1991)

 While Kevin Costner (and his half-accent) fell short as the most roguish, charming, mischievous hero in English folklore, he had a truly fantastic cast surrounding him, particularly Alan Rickman as the dastardliest Sheriff of Nottingham we’ve ever seen and, in an uncredited cameo, Sean Connery as King Richard — a clever nod to his own turn as Robin in Robin and Marian 15 years earlier.
 The supporting performances slightly elevate Kevin Reynolds’ humorless Prince of Thieves, which, despite its imperfections, went on to become the second-highest-grossing movie of 1991.